Victoria Police: PSO Transit

 In January 2018, a trial was conducted of mobile teams of PSOs patrolling trams stops for the Australian Open tennis tournament with the government providing funding for 100 mobile PSOs.
 In September 2018, mobile teams of PSOs began conducting patrols on trains in the Melbourne rail network.
 In January 2019, mobile teams of PSOs began conducting patrols on trams for the first time for the Australian Open.

 During the COVID-19 response by Victoria Police, PSOs duties included hotel quarantine, interstate border checks and patrols of businesses in commercial retail precincts.
 To enable PSOs to perform COVID-19 duties, in April 2020, the areas where PSOs could operate were temporarily expanded to include all of the Melbourne metropolitan area and regional areas.
 In December 2020, the areas where PSOs could patrol were permanently expanded to enable PSOs to be deployed in emergencies.
 In April 2021, the areas where PSOs could patrol were further expanded with the Melbourne Grand Prix precinct in April 2022 the first designated place to be patrolled by PSOs.

+Operation Pulse

+During Operation Pulse, from December 2025 until February 2026, PSOs on their days off, as voluntary duties, will patrol several metropolitan shopping centres together with general duties officers.